Movement is difficult to capture in Photography. This is where panning comes into play.

 The idea is that you set up your image by composing and framing as if there was a car/bike/person in the scene.
 You then wait to see something moving towards your focal area.

 As the subject gets closer, you allow it to enter your frame as you move with it.
-You need to match its speed, and then photograph the subject in the flow of your moving camera.
+You need to match its speed, and then take a photo as you move your camera.

 Tip: When you take the panning shot, keep your camera moving.
-An abrupt stop could affect your image and blurriness, making you think that the problem is with your movement or speed.
+An abrupt stop could significantly affect your image.

-Like I said, the success of your photo is likely going to come down to the speed of your exposure.
+The success of your photo is going to come down to the speed of your exposure.

-This photo below was taken at 1/160 of a second, because I was also in a moving vehicle, moving at roughly the same pace.
+This photo below was taken at 1/160 of a second.
+I was also in a moving vehicle, moving at roughly the same pace.

-There’s no reason why you’ve can’t add a flash to your photo.
-You can implement some of the slow sync flash techniques that I go into detail about here.
+There’s no reason why you can’t add a flash to your photo.

-You set off the flash at the beginning of the exposure to freeze the motion, and then you carry on as you would with any other camera panning photo.
+Set off the flash at the beginning of the exposure to freeze the motion, and then carry on as you would with any other panning photo.

-Using a flash can really help if you’ve only just started learning this technique because you can adjust your shutter speed using bulb mode.
+Using a flash can help if you’ve only just started learning this technique.

 You simply set the exposure for the flash, and you can vary the length of shutter speed, depending on how fast your subject is moving.

 From the get-go, I knew I wanted to use a slow shutter speed.
-I set my camera to manual mode, WB to daylight, focus mode to One Shot, ISO 100 and shutter speed to 1/15th.
+I set my camera to manual mode, WB to daylight, ISO to 100, and shutter speed to 1/15th.

-If you are using auto-focus, or haven’t yet made the switch to back-button focusing, make sure your shutter release doesn’t re-focus the shot when you come to take the picture.
+If you are using auto-focus, or haven’t yet made the switch to back-button focusing, make sure your shutter release doesn’t refocus.

 I increased my shutter speed to 1/30th, which meant my aperture had to drop to f/5.6, to keep the ISO at 100.